angular/components/src/material/timepicker/timepicker.md

 ```

 If your app requires more fine-grained control over the options, you can pass in an array of
 options into `mat-timepicker` instead.
-Note that the options need to match the `MatTimepickerOption`
+Note that the options need to match the `MatTimepickerConfig`
 interface.

 <!-- example(timepicker-options) -->